-- 5.4.4 Open-topped release pens for pheasants are typically placed in woodland habitats.
+- 5.4.5 Open-topped release pens for pheasants are typically placed in woodland habitats.
 Within protected sites, woodland habitats can occur either as distinct stands forming the dominant designated feature of the site or as component stands of more open designated habitats such as heathlands, grasslands and wetlands.
 Red-legged partridges tend to be released into smaller, more temporary pens within more open habitats such as grassland and in some cases moorland, often in close proximity to cultivated land sown with cover crops.
 Although they may be considered aesthetically intrusive, the limited but direct footprint of a release pen structure itself may not be of concern.
 However, consideration should be given to the manner in which it would be constructed and its overall size.
-In addition to the pen structure itself, it is worth noting that a closely managed, vegetation-free perimeter of up to 4m wide around pheasant enclosures might be proposed, together with electric fencing to deter predators. - 5.4.5 The proposed location of a release pen(s) and the area immediately around them (up to 20 metres but potentially up to 500m away) is a primary factor to first consider, as these will be the areas most likely to be at risk of negative effects from the direct presence of birds themselves.
+In addition to the pen structure itself, it is worth noting that a closely managed, vegetation-free perimeter of up to 4m wide around pheasant enclosures might be proposed, together with electric fencing to deter predators. - 5.4.6 The proposed location of a release pen(s) and the area immediately around them (up to 20 metres but potentially up to 500m away) is a primary factor to first consider, as these will be these areas of habitat most likely to be at risk of negative effects from the direct presence of birds themselves.
 Noting the area that could be affected around an average-sized pen can potentially be nearly the same area as the pen enclosure itself.
-This will require an early understanding of the spatial distribution of designated features within a site (see also para 5.4.14). - 5.4.6 Red legged partridge pens are more likely to be located on arable and improved land and because of that are less likely to be placed within Protected Sites.
-However, releases may be proposed within open semi-natural habitat types such as lowland grassland and heathland which will be present within Protected Sites as designated or supporting habitat.
+This will require an early understanding of the current spatial distribution of designated features within a site (see also para 5.4.14). - 5.4.7 Red legged partridge pens are more likely to be located on open ground within arable and improved land and because of that are less likely to be placed within Protected Sites.
+However, releases may still be proposed within open semi-natural habitat types such as lowland grassland and heathland which will be present within Protected Sites as designated or supporting habitat.
 Wild or hard releasing, without the use of pens, can also occur.
-The general industry recommendation is to limit releases of red-legged partridge to locations adjacent to game cover placed in arable or improved grassland and to generally avoid sensitive semi-natural habitats (GCWT, 2021).
-Natural England supports this recommendation and advises that this advice is applicable to all such releasing proposals. - 5.4.7 Where applications to release gamebirds are submitted, it is recommended that potentially acceptable locations within a site will usually be limited to:
+The general industry recommendation is to limit releases of red-legged partridge to locations adjacent to game cover placed in arable or improved grassland and to generally avoid sensitive semi-natural habitats